Renowned, multidisciplinary cleft and craniofacial care

 About 200 children are born each year in Arizona with a cleft lip or palate, craniosynostosis (a skull that can’t expand to accommodate the growing brain) or craniofacial microsomia (one part of the face is smaller than normal).

 Children and adults whose condition is untreated or poorly treated face a challenging future: multiple surgeries, multiple specialist visits, and difficulty being accepted in a social-media-driven world that places a premium on appearance.
 Few medical offices are equipped to help with all the issues these families face.
 The combination of physical disfigurement and psychological challenges, particularly with children, make this a challenging malady.
+See what we achieved in the last fiscal year by downloading the Stewardship Report below.

 A team approach